dhui808/springboot-r4j/README.md

 	From commandline:
 	run-test.cmd 40 > tmp.txt
 ### Note
-	Have to use commandline to send a number of requests.
-(40 requests, 16 seconds) Alternatively, run UserServiceApplicationTest and pass the desired volume.
-(40 requests, 20 seconds) (Why is WebClient not faster when sending all 40 request async???)
+	Use commandline to send a number of requests.
+(1000 requests, 885 seconds, received all responses 875 seconds) Alternatively, run UserServiceApplicationTest and pass the desired volume.
+(1000 requests, 601 seconds, received all responses 9 seconds)